 UCLA neuroscientist “Alex Korb” had also stated that staying relaxed helps your brain make the right choices “stress weakens the prefrontal cortex” so anything at all you can do to reduce stress can help strengthen the prefrontal cortex’s control over your habits.

-Remember our habits are also patterns of behavior and by breaking those patterns in the long run will lead to breaking the habit itself.
+Remember our habits are also patterns of behaviour and by breaking those patterns in the long run will lead to breaking the habit itself.

-You should absolutely deliberately reward yourself for your hard work and give yourself a pat on the back whenever you need to because you certainly deserve it.
-This will motivate you to keep going and continue that fight for freedom and success.
+You should absolutely deliberately reward yourself for your hard work and give yourself a pat on the back whenever you need to because you certainly deserve it and most importantly you have earned it.
+Rewarding yourself is a good habit to build and should be practised all the time as this will motivate you to keep going and continue that fight for freedom and success.